 The word "church" in our Bibles has alarming roots.
 Why did the translators use it?

-There are two main approaches to producing an English version of the Bible from the original languages, which, in the case of the New Testament, was Greek.
-The most common approach is translation and the other is transliteration.
+There are two main approaches to producing an English version of the Bible from the original language, which was Greek in the case of the New Testament.
+The most common approach is translation, and the other is transliteration.

 Transliteration is the practice of replacing the Greek letters of a word with English letters to form a new word with a distinctive meaning.
 This approach was used in select places with the word "baptize."
 The English letters of the original Greek word baptizo, means "to dip or sink."
 When Jesus dipped a morsel of bread and gave it to Judas in John 13:26, this is the word baptizo.
 When baptizo was used to describe the act of initiating new converts, scholars chose to transliterate this word using baptism rather than dipping to avoid conflict with those branches of Christianity where baptism involves "sprinkling."

-Translating, the practice of replacing Greek words with English words of similar meaning or intent is the most common practice.
+Translation is replacing Greek words with English words of similar meaning or intent.
 Our interest is in the English word for "church," which replaces the Greek word ekklesia.
 In Acts 19:25-41, we have an example of the real meaning of ekklesia; the people of Ephesus gathered to deal with Paul's alleged preaching against their god, Artemis of the Ephesians.

 So then, some were shouting one thing and some another, for the assembly was in confusion and the majority did not know for what reason they had come together...
 But if you want anything beyond this, it shall be settled in the lawful assembly...
 After saying this he dismissed the assembly.
 Acts 19:32, 39, 41 (NASB unless noted)

-In each of these cases, ekklesia is correctly translated "assembly" since it means "citizens called to be a governing assembly."
+In these cases, ekklesia is correctly translated as "assembly" since it means "citizens called to be a governing assembly."
 In Acts 7:38 and Hebrews 2:12, ekklesia is translated as congregation—also a good interpretation.
-The rest of the one hundred fourteen times that ekklesia is used in the New Testament, it has been replaced with "church" or "churches"—replaced, because the word "church" is neither a translation nor a transliteration of the original word.
-Someone chose to use "church" rather than the meaning of the Greek word or its letters.
+The rest of the one hundred fourteen times that ekklesia is used in the New Testament, it has been replaced with "church" or "churches"—replaced because the word "church" is neither a translation nor a transliteration of the original word.
+Someone chose to use "church" rather than the real meaning of the Greek word or its letters.

 Here begins the mystery.